List

 fold

 Folds a list into a single value by continuosly applying the binary function to the items of the list.
-The result type is a type parameter of this method: ReducedType.

 reducer: (ReducedType, ItemType) -> ReducedType,